Nikon F

 Design

 The Nikon F is an all-mechanical, manual camera.
 The prism is modular and can be swapped out as quickly as changing a lens.
-Different prisms with and without meters, and even a waist level finder, were manufactured during the Nikon F’s long production run.
+Different prisms with and without meters, and a waist level finder, were manufactured during the Nikon F’s long production run.

 The origin story: Nippon Kogaku